March Family Newsletter

 MESSAGE FROM DR. REMY

 Happy March!
 This month we celebrate Women's History Month.
-We will be exposing our students to various African American and other Black women that have a great influence on the world that we live in.
-Knowing our history helps us guide our future in making better choices.
-We will be having a Black Women's History Celebration on MARCH 15TH.
-Thank you to all of the families that supported parent engagement events such as STEM First Fridays, the AttenDANCE celebrations, and Real Talk.
+Thank you to all of the families that supported parent engagement events such as STEM First Fridays, the AttenDANCE celebrations, Real Talk, and our Black History Presentation month.
 Since we have started these initiatives, more families have come into the building, and we love having you!
 Thank you also to our PTA who put together a wonderful fundraiser for our students!
 Special thank you to SQPA for work that they do with our students everyday.
-They showcased this work at the Black Excellence Show on March 1st.
-Congratulations to our very own, Mr. West for receiving the Mr. Black Excellence Award for his outstanding work in the school community and neighborhood!!!
+They showcased this work at the Black Excellence Show on February 28th.
+Congratulations to Ms. Shanelle for receiving the Ms. Black Excellence Award for her outstanding work in the school community and neighborhood!!!

 Report Cards and Parent Teacher Conferences.
 Report cards were posted in January to NYSCA accounts.
 Promotion in Doubt letters went out last month and were based on a holistic review of the student’s progress in English Language Arts and Math using multiple measures.
-These holistic reviews are based on performance on iReady, reading levels, attendance, and classroom performance.
-On MARCH 7TH, we will be having parent teacher conferences.
-The afternoon session will be from 12:20 pm to 2:20 pm and the evening session will be from 4:30 pm to 7:30 pm.
+These holistic reviews are based on performance on iReady, reading levels, attendance, student portfolios, and classroom performance.
+On MARCH 6TH, we will be having parent teacher conferences.
+The afternoon session will be from 12:30 pm to 2:30 pm and the evening session will be from 4:30 pm to 7:30 pm.
 Please set an appointment with your child's teachers.
-THERE WILL BE NO AFTERSCHOOL PROGRAMS ON MARCH 7TH.
+THERE WILL BE NO SCHOOL ON MARCH 6TH.
+THERE ARE NO AFTERSCHOOL PROGRAMS ON MARCH 7TH.

 School Upgrades.
 Our school is getting some upgrades!
-Last month, the floor in two classrooms on the third floor were done.
+Last school year, the floor in two classrooms on the third floor were done.
 The hallway floors on the first and third floors were done in addition to landings on each floor.
-Additionally, we will be solar powered by July 19th!
+Additionally, we received solar panels on our room as of last summer.
+We have received grants totaling over $3 million to make upgrades to our gym, auditorium, and cafeteria over the next few years.
+Additionally, we are getting a STEM Lab.

 Student Supports.
 We have been preparing our students for the NYS ELA and Math exams taking place in April and May.
 We will continue until the state exams to support through in school and afterschool test prep.
-Teachers in grades 3 to 5 will be hosting the second test prep seminars for families on MARCH 12TH at 6 pm and the other will be in March.
-We are also pleased to announced that we began our K to 2 Saturday Academy on March 2nd to close gaps in literacy and mathematics.
+Teachers in grades 3 to 5 will be hosting the second test prep seminars for families on MARCH 11TH at 6 pm.
+We are beginning a Grade 2 Academy on March 4th. also pleased to announced that we began our K to 2 Saturday Academy on March 2nd to close gaps in literacy and mathematics.

 Our Data Story is as follows:

-• On the New York State ELA exam, we went from 19% proficiency in the 21/22 school year to 33% proficiency in the 22/23 school year.
+• On the New York State ELA exam, we went from 33% proficiency in the 22/23 school year to 35% proficiency in the 23/24 school year.

-• On the New York State Math exam, we went from 15% proficiency in the 21/22 school year to 34% proficiency in the 22/23 school year
+• On the New York State Math exam, we went from 34% proficiency in the 22/23 school year to 53% proficiency in the 23/24 school year

 • We are continuing to make strides on the southside.